inferno-framework/us-core-test-kit/docs/Overview.md

 used in US Core 7; however, these tests allow testers to select SMART App Launch v1 for any US Core version.

-# Test Prerequisites
+## Test Prerequisites

 Systems do not need to load a specific set of data to run these tests.
 However, the tests do require that the system under test has a set of data that is representative of the data that the system will be handling.

-# Conformance Criteria
+## Conformance Criteria

-Systems do NOT need to pass all tests within this Test Kit to be considered 'US Core Conformant'.
+Systems do NOT need to pass all tests within this test kit to be considered 'US Core Conformant'.
 US Core allows systems to support a subset of content relevant to their use case.
 The US Core Test Kit allows testers to choose which tests to run, and it is up to the tester to decide which set of tests are